MariaExtrella/QATestTheAgileMonkeys/README.md

 [SaveCustomerNotAdmin.feature](https://github.com/MariaExtrella/QATestTheAgileMonkeys/blob/main/apigraphql/src/test/java/test/graphql/SaveCustomers.feature):

 This Feature is equal to [SaveCusotmers.feature](https://github.com/MariaExtrella/QATestTheAgileMonkeys/blob/main/apigraphql/src/test/java/test/graphql/SaveCustomers.feature) but it is called from the main Feature [TestNotAdmin.feature](https://github.com/MariaExtrella/QATestTheAgileMonkeys/blob/main/apigraphql/src/test/java/test/graphql/TestNotAdmin.feature)) to save customers by a not admin user.
-I have created it to distinguish them from those saved by the admin user and test that when a customer is updated, it has the reference of the last user who modified it.
+It is created to distinguish them from those saved by the admin user and test that when a customer is updated, it has the reference of the last user who modified it.
 This is tested taking a customer from the list of all saved and modifying their 'name', 'surname' and 'photoURL' fields:

     * def first_customer = listCustomers.response.data.CustomerReadModels[0]